bWF4ZW5jcg/discord-anti-toxicity/README.md

 # discord-anti-toxicity

-A powerful discord bot powered by tensorflow Js
+A simple discord bot powered by tensorflow Js, and the toxicity model

-Get a discord token in "https://discord.com/developers/applications"
+**Warning**: For performance reasons, it's best to keep queries to a minimum.

+With good performance or few servers, you can lower the interval

 If you use Node: